jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 	* Committee member with the [EPUG-UKI](http://www.epuguki.org/) user group.

-	* Organised EPUG-UKI Analytics days in 2014 and 2015 for presentations, workshops and sharing experience.
+	* Organized EPUG-UKI Analytics days in 2014 and 2015 for presentations, workshops and sharing experience.

 	* Developing a prototype backend for a RDM analytics/reporting system, funded by JISC.

 	* Completing an [ILM](https://www.i-l-m.com/) Level 5 Award in
 	Leadership and Management.

 	* Managing to end up with a great manager.
 Thanks [Masud](https://twitter.com/mkhokhar).

 Get in touch to chat about any of this.
 Contact details are [here]({{ "/about/index.html" | absolute_url }}).